Back to Publications

 The system is CPU-first and does not require GPU acceleration.

-Currently supported model:
+Currently supported models:

 • fastino/gliner2-base-v1 (205M parameters)